 Manufacturing employment increased by 22,000, including job gains in motor vehicles and parts (+7,000) and wood products (+4,000).
 Over the past 12 months, manufacturing has added 228,000 jobs.

 Professional and technical services added 33,000 jobs, including increases in computer systems design (+8,000) and architectural and engineering services (+8,000).

 Employment in food services and drinking places continued to trend up (+35,000).
 In 2014, the industry added an average of 33,000 jobs per month.

-Employment in other major industries, including mining and logging, wholesale trade, information, financial activities, and government, showed little change over the month.
+Employment in other major industries, including mining and logging, wholesale trade, transportation and warehousing, information, and government, showed little change over the month.